otabuzzman/AIplay/README.md

 Input from the sketch area must be centered with some padding to the edges.
 Ideally, the images on the input and query monitors will look quite similar.

 <img align="left" src="myonn-app-usage.png" alt="MYONN app usage image">
 1. The MNIST dataset state.
 Each circle represents one of the files that make up the dataset: training images, training labels, test images and test labels.
-The colors are yellow when loading, green when successful, and red when error occurs.
+The colors are yellow when loading, green when successful, and red when error occurs.<br>
 2. Reset the network.
 No additional confirmation.
-Any training is immediately canceled.
+Any training is immediately canceled.<br>
 3. The number above is the test set performance of the current network.
-Below is the time it took to train the network with the training set (duration).
+Below is the time it took to train the network with the training set (duration).<br>
-4. The success indicator for the last prediction with a single element from the test set.
+4. The success indicator for the last prediction with a single element from the test set.<br>
-5. The query monitor displays the MNIST image used by the last test set prediction.
+5. The query monitor displays the MNIST image used by the last test set prediction.<br>
-6. Train the network sequentially with the next mini-batch from the training set.
+6. Train the network sequentially with the next mini-batch from the training set.<br>
 7. Train the network with the entire training set.
-Updates the duration when the operation completes.
+Updates the duration when the operation completes.<br>
 8. Query the network for a random element from the test set (predict output).
-Updates success indicator and query monitor.
+Updates success indicator and query monitor.<br>
 9. Query the network with the entire test set.
-Updates performance when the operation is complete.
+Updates performance when the operation is complete.<br>
-10. Save and load the current network to and from the hard drive.
+10. Save and load the current network to and from the hard drive.<br>
-11. The sketch area for handwritten input with a monitor next to it.
+11. The sketch area for handwritten input with a monitor next to it.<br>
-12. Control to delete sketch area.
+12. Control to delete sketch area.<br>
-13. The highlighted result for prediction from sketch region input.
+13. The highlighted result for prediction from sketch region input.<br>
-14. Control for training the network with selected (green) result.
+14. Control for training the network with selected (green) result.<br>
 <br clear="left/>

 **Working**